 Glacier National Park Campgrounds

-Apgar Campground Located near the West Glacier entrance and Apgar Village, the campground... is the largest in the park.
+Apgar Campground - Located near the West Glacier entrance and Apgar Village, the campground is the largest in the park.
 There are 194 campsites, of which 25 can accommodate a 40-foot RV.
-Some the group campsites can be reserved, otherwise the campground is first-come first-serve.
+Some of the group... campsites can be reserved, otherwise the campground is first-come, first-serve.

-Bowman Lake Campground In the North Fork area 32.5 miles from the west entrance, Bowman Lake Campground is situated near the lake shore in a remote area of the park.
+Bowman Lake Campground - In the North Fork area 32.5 miles from the west entrance, Bowman Lake Campground is situated near the lake shore in a remote area of the park.
 There are 48 campsites.
-RVs and trailers are not recommended; tt is a long, narrow and windy dirt road to the campground.
-All campsites are first-come first-serve.
+RVs and trailers are not recommended; it is a long, narrow, and windy dirt road to the campground.
+All campsites are first-come, first-serve.

 Many Glacier Campground One of the most popular campgrounds in Glacier National Park, Many Glacier fills up quickly.
 There are 110 campsites and 13 sites can accommodate RVs 35-feet in length.
 Nightly ranger programs are available.
 All campsites are first-come, first-serve.